Egbert-Azure/sdltrs/BUILDING.md

 ```sh
 brew install autoconf automake libtool llvm readline sdl2
 ```
-should download and install the required packages to build **SDL2TRS**.
+should download and install the required packages to build **SDLTRS**.
 In the main directory of the source, execute the following commands:
 ```sh
 ./autogen.sh
 ./configure --enable-readline
 make
 ```
-This will build the executable binary file called `sdltrs`.
+This will build the executable binary.

 [Homebrew]: https://brew.sh
 [MinGW]: http://www.mingw.org